 Community Wildfire Prevention Grant Program

-The application period is NOW OPEN.
+The application period is OPEN as of January 20, 2026.

 • The grant program is intended to enhance existing forest management and fuel reduction projects/activities, and/or support new projects and programs, with the main objective of reducing the threat and intensity of wildfire in the Truckee and Donner Summit Wildland Urban Interface (WUI) and better preparing communities for wildfire.